Getting a mortgage in France (property loan): the principals !

-You’re thinking of buying a property, congratulations !
+You’re thinking of taking a mortgage in France to buy a flat or a house, congratulations !
 It’s a secure and transferable investment.
 Your budget for this purchase will obviously depend on your contribution, but also on your borrowing capacity; this is the first necessary step before starting any visits.

 In order to get your loan, you can contact your bank directly or approach a mortgage broker.
 A mortgage broker’s remuneration is calculated as a percentage of the loan amount, it has the advantage of trading large volumes of credits and can often get better rates or conditions.

 Indeed, in order to examine a loan agreement, banks will ask you to provide: